Curie: Policy-based Secure Data Exchange: Curie Policy Description Language

-We now illustrate the format and semantics of the Curie policy language (CPL).
-A BNF description of CPL is presented in Appendix-\ref{sec:CPL}.
-Turning to the example consortium established with three members, each member defines its requirements for other members on a dataset having the columns of age, race, genotype and weight (see Table~\ref{table:example-data-exchange}).
+We now illustrate the format and semantics of the \Curie Policy Language (CPL).
+A BNF description of CPL is presented in Appendix~\ref{sec:CPL}.
+Turning to the example consortium in Figure~\ref{fig:consortia-members} established with three members, each member defines its requirements for other members on a dataset having the columns of age, race, genotype, and weight (see Table~\ref{table:example-data-exchange}).
 The criteria defined by members are used throughout to construct their local policies.

-\textbf{Share and Acquisition Clauses-} Curie policies are collections of orders clauses.
+\textbf{Share and Acquisition Clauses.} \Curie policies are collections of clauses.
 The collection of clauses for partners defines the local policy of a member.
-The clauses allow each member to dictate an independent consortium-based policy for each other member.
+The clauses allow each member to dictate a member specific policy for each other member.
 Clauses have the following structure: